josehb96/josehb96/README.md

 - 👩‍💻 Currently working on a website project for a mechanical workshop company.

-- 🌱 Currently learning CI/CD.
+- 🌱 Currently learning about Nuxt SEO.

 - 📫 How to reach me -> josehurtadobaeza@gmail.com